Two-dimensional anisotropic vortex quantum droplets in dipolar Bose-Einstein condensates: Abstract

 \section{Abstract}

 Creation of stable intrinsically anisotropic self-bound states with embedded vorticity is a challenging issue.
 Previously, no such states in Bose-Einstein condensates (BECs) or other physical settings were known.
 Dipolar BEC suggests a unique possibility to predict stable anisotropic vortex quantum droplets (AVQDs).
 We demonstrate that they can be created with the vortex' axis oriented \emph{perpendicular} to the polarization of dipoles.
 The stability area and characteristics of the AVQDs in the parameter space are revealed by means of analytical and numerical methods.
 Further, the rotation of the polarizing magnetic field is considered, and the largest angular velocities, up to which spinning AVQDs can follow the rotation in clockwise and anti-clockwise directions, are found.
 Collisions between moving AVQDs are studied too, demonstrating formation of bound states with a vortex-antivortex-vortex structure.
 A stability domain for such stationary bound states is identified.
-A possibility of the creation of AVQDs in a two-component dipolar BEC is briefly considered too.
+Unstable dipolar states, that can be readily implemented by means of phase imprinting, quickly transform into robust AVQDs, which suggests a straightforward possibility for the creation of these states in the experiment.

 Nonlocal nonlinearities underlie remarkable phenomena in diverse fields.
 In particular, while two and three-dimensional (2D and 3D) self-trapped modes, supported by the ubiquitous local cubic self-attraction, are unstable due to the occurrence of the critical and supercritical collapse in the same settings \cite{1Fibich,2Berge,3Kuznetsov}, the nonlocal nonlinearity arrests the onset of the collapse, thus stabilizing the 2D and 3D solitons \cite {4Malomed,book}.
-In Bose-Einstein condensates (BECs), stable 2D and 3D matter-wave solitons were predicted in free space, making use of long-range van der Waals interactions between Rydberg atoms \cite{8Heidemann,9Maucher} or laser-induced artificial gravity \cite{Kurizki}, microwave-coupled binary condensates \cite{16Jieli}, and dipole-dipole interactions (DDIs) \cite {11TLahaye,12Pedri,13Nath,14Tikhonenkov}.
+In Bose-Einstein condensates (BECs), stable 2D and 3D matter-wave solitons were predicted in free space, making use of long-range van der Waals interactions between Rydberg atoms \cite{8Heidemann,9Maucher} or laser-induced artificial gravity \cite{Kurizki}, microwave-coupled binary condensates \cite{16Jieli}, and dipole-dipole interactions (DDIs) \cite {11TLahaye,12Pedri,13Nath,14Tikhonenkov,Raghunandan,Blakie}.
 Unlike other nonlocal interactions, DDIs feature strong anisotropy in 3D, while in the 2D geometry DDIs are isotropic or anisotropic if the dipoles are polarized, respectively, perpendicular to the system's plane or making an angle $<90^{ \mathrm{o}}$ with it.